This post may contain affiliate links. Please read my disclosure policy for more details.

 - Glaze the cake while it’s still warm, making sure that the orange syrup penetrates the sponge.

 - Serve at room temperature, ideally with some sweet cream cheese on the side.
 YUM!

 Oranges & lemons: for a more tangy citrus flavor, I used both orange juice (fresh juice is best!), orange zest and lemon zest.

 Yogurt: plain yogurt (no added sugar/no flavorings) is ideal, but I’ve tested low-fat yogurt and it works fine too.
 I’ve never tried Greek yogurt in this recipe, I think it would make the batter thicker unless you thin it out with a touch of milk.

-Vegetable oil: I always use expeller-pressed canola oil (rapeseed oil for my UK readers).
-It has a subtle flavor and it’s mechanically squeezed from the seeds rather than using chemicals.
+Vegetable oil: either olive oil or expeller-pressed canola oil (rapeseed oil for my UK readers) are fine.
 But feel free to use your favorite vegetable oil.

 Flour: all-purpose flour, cake flour, and self-raising flour work fine (skip the baking powder if you use self-raising flour).
 I also tested the recipe with light whole-meal flour and it worked just fine.

 Baking powder: make sure it’s well combined with the flour.